How many wives did abraham have

 Abraham’s relationships with Sarah, Hagar, and Keturah highlight the complexities of his family structure and the various challenges they faced.
 Despite his multiple marriages, Abraham remained adamant in his faith and commitment to God’s plan for his descendants.
 Through his faith and obedience, Abraham’s story continues to be an inspiration for believers across different religions.

-See also How many weeks in 4months
+See also How many people died in the nepal earthquake

 The Myth of a Single Wife